 How does AI impact banking security?

-What are potential fraud prevention measures?
+What are current fraud prevention methods?

 How has AI evolved in recent years?